kan98/round-robin-api/README.md

 ## Room for improvement had I had more time
 - I want to add health check endpoints on the simple API.
 We can continuously monitor for 200 status and a low latency response.
 We can use background threads to periodically call health check and use it in our connection's score calculation.
-- Add a seeded simulation in the simple api for benchmarking load balancer.
-The ability to use seeds to randomise the simple api's behaviour so we can benchmark our simple api's behaviour on differennt connection healths.
 - Build an integration test suite and use it to optimise our connection pools performance by fine tuning the scoring thresholds.
 We can test different scenarios and behaviours to improve our scoring algorithm.